alarm-redist/fifty-states/analyses/MD_cd_2020/doc_MD_cd_2020.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
-We sample 5,000 districting plans for Maryland across 2 indpendent runs of the SMC algorithm.
+We sample 5,000 districting plans for Maryland across 2 independent runs of the SMC algorithm.
 No special techniques were needed to produce the sample.